- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 *Muriel Rahn was born on this date in 1911.
 She was a Black vocalist and actress.

-She co-founded the Rose McClendon Players with her husband, Dick Campbell and was one of the leading Black concert singers of the mid-20th Century.
+She co-founded the Rose McClendon Players with her husband, Dick Campbell, and was one of the leading Black concert singers of the mid-20th Century.
 She is perhaps best known for her starring role in the original Broadway production of Carmen Jones.
 Rahn also served as musical director of the German State Theater in Frankfurt.
-Rahn died on August 8, 1961 at Sydenham Hospital in New York City from lung cancer.
+Rahn died from lung cancer on August 8, 1961, at Sydenham Hospital in New York City.